Beech Grove Primary School

 English

-In English this term, Year 5 will be writing a persuasive letter to The Head Teacher to convince him that a school visit to Lightwater Valley would be educational.
-Finally, we will be looking at a range of poetry styles such as limericks, haikus and Kennings.
+In English this term, Year 5 will be writing a persuasive letter to Middlesbrough council to convince them to save our iconic Transporter Bridge.
+After that, we will be looking at a range of poetry styles such as limericks, haikus and Kennings.
 After half term, we will be learning about Mexican artist Frida Kahlo and writing a biography about her life.
 We will then be designing a travel leaflet around visiting Mexico.

 Maths